DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 Speech
 ~~~~~~

-Speech is supported.
-It's enabled by default.
+Speech is supported, and is enabled by default.
 Pressing Forward+VolumeUp enables it,
 and pressing Forward+VolumeDown disables it.
+Alternate combinations that are usable in `One Hand Mode`_,
+which use Dot6 instead of Forward,
+have been defined.

 * To interrupt what's currently being spoken, press Dot1+Left.